SAP-docs/preview.developer.concur.com/src/api-reference/user-provisioning/integration/guide.md

 ## <a name="process-flow"></a> API Process Flow

 ![Process flow diagram of the User Provisioning API](./v4-user-provisioning-process-flow-v3.png) UPS supports the SCIM core and enterprise user extensions for identity support.
 Identity information (Name, address, username, etc) is centralized within Concur and attributes are shared between Spend and Travel services.
-For Concur spend and travel services, UPS supports [spend and travel](#supported_extentions) extentions for product specific information.
+For Concur spend and travel services, UPS supports [spend and travel](#supported_extentions) extensions for product specific information.
+When provisioning users into Concur, the provisioning of the identity creates a Concur UUID that spend and travel use for reference.
+The identity must be created prior to or the same time as provisioning spend and travel profile information.

 ## Recommended steps adoption of the UPS API's
-### 1. Map existing profile data to UPS API attritubes for Clients & Partners migrating from from Flat File import or Users V1 API
+### 1. Map existing profile data to UPS API attributes for Clients & Partners migrating from from Flat File import or Users V1 API
 * New clients and partners move to step 2.
 1. List the attributes your application currently supports within the flat file import or users V1 API.
 2. Map the attributes required to create a users profile that meet the products used.